French Polynesia Government

 Local - Short Polynesie Francaise

-Former Name French Colony of Oceania
+Former Name Establishments in Oceania, French Establishments in Oceania

 Etymology- history of name the term "Polynesia" is an 18th-century construct composed of two Greek words, "poly" (many) and "nesoi" (islands), and refers to the more than 1,000 islands scattered over the central and southern Pacific Ocean